Chinese green snake

-The greater green snake or Chinese green snake (Ptyas major) is a snake of the family Colubridae.
+The Chinese green snake (Ptyas major) is a species of snake in the family Colubridae.

-Distribution

-This species can be found in Central/South China (Hainan, Henan, Gansu, Anhui, Sichuan, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Hubei, Jiangxi, Jiangsu, Shaanxi, Zhejiang) and Hong Kong, in Taiwan, North Vietnam, Laos and Bangladesh (Sylhet, Ratargul Swamp Forest).

-Habits and habitat

-This snake is diurnal and semi-arboreal, living in humid forests and farmland.
-When encountered, they are mild-mannered and rarely bite.

 Description

-Ptyas major is a slender, medium-sized snake, averaging 75–90 cm (2½-3 feet) in total length, but occasionally growing to 120 cm (4 feet).
+The Chinese green snake is a slender, medium-sized snake, averaging 75–90 cm (2½-3 feet) in total length, but occasionally growing to 120 cm (4 feet).
 Bright green above; ventral scales greenish-yellow.
 Dorsal scales smooth except that males have several mid-dorsal scale rows keeled.
 Some specimens have scattered black spots on dorsum.
 Dead specimens often turn bluish.

-Diet
+Distribution and habitat

+The Chinese green snake can be found in central and southern China (Hainan, Henan, Gansu, Anhui, Sichuan, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Hubei, Jiangxi, Jiangsu, Shaanxi, Zhejiang, Hong Kong), Taiwan, northern Vietnam, Laos and Bangladesh (Sylhet, Ratargul Swamp Forest).

+It is found in humid forests and farmland.

+Behaviour and ecology

+The Chinese green snake is diurnal and semi-arboreal.
+When encountered, they are mild-mannered and rarely bite.

+Feeding

-Earthworms, insect larvae, and other soft-bodied invertebrates.
+Their diet includes earthworms, insect larvae, and other soft-bodied invertebrates.

 Reproduction

-Oviparous.
-Lays 2–16 eggs per clutch.
+They are oviparous, laying 2–16 eggs per clutch.
 Young snakes hatch in about two months.